 STEP 2: CUT THE LEGS

-Cut the legs to desired length.
+Using a mitre saw (I have this one), cut the legs to desired length.
 Again, feel free to choose whatever size you’d like.
 The light coloured tray I made has 1-1/4″ legs and the dark tray has 2″ legs.

 STEP 3: DISTRESS AS DESIRED